openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 You have the choice to take exams with online proctoring only if you are enrolled in the Verified track.
-If you are enrolled in the Honor Code track, you see proctored exams as timed exams.
+If you are enrolled in the Honor Code track, you see proctored exams as open exams.

-.. note:: You do not have to agree to take an exam as a proctored exam; you can choose to take the exam simply as a timed exam.
+.. note:: You do not have to agree to take an exam as a proctored exam; you can choose to take the exam simply as an open exam.
+Open exams are not monitored and have no time limits.
 However, if you make this choice you will not be eligible for academic credit for your course.
 You will not be offered the proctored option again for an exam if you have previously refused it.

 When you agree to take a proctored exam, you are guided through the steps to install and set up the proctoring software.
 The proctoring setup process